contentful/contentful-cli/docs/space/generate/migration/README.md

   --filename, -f  Optional - Name of the generated file.
 If omitted will generate one with the format SPACE_ID-ENV_ID[-CT_ID]-TIMESTAMP
 ```

-This command will try to use if configured the Space ID and Environment ID saved by using `space use` and `space environment use`.
+This command will try to use the Space ID and Environment ID saved by using `space use` and `space environment use` if they have been configured.

 ### Examples